Simple solutions to complex technical problems

 More about me

 My name is Evan Light.
 I'm a freelance software developer with 18 years of experience designing, implementing, and maintaining commercial and enterprise applications for telecoms, government, and web startups.
 I have been a frequent speaker and attendee at technical conferences, particularly those focused on the Ruby programming language, published a few magazine articles on developing with Ruby, founded and organize the annual Ruby DCamp unconference, and host a podcast.

-I am located just outside Ocean City, MD where I work primarily from my home office and am kept company by a wife, three cats, and entirely too much computer hardware.
+I am located just outside Washington, DC where I work primarily from my home office and am kept company by too many cats and entirely too much computer hardware.

 What I offer